What Is a Resident Agent in Massachusetts?

 Flexibility You can travel, move, or change office locations without updating your resident agent address with the state.
 As long as we're your agent, your state filings remain current.

 No setup fees.
-No per-document charges.
+Court paper scans included for Massachusetts.
 Just $99 annually.

 Visit our enrollment page to set up your resident agent service.
 If you're forming a new entity, list us on your formation documents.
 If you're switching agents, we'll guide you through filing the change form with the Massachusetts Secretary of State.
 The fee is $0 online, $25 by mail or walk-in, and $30 by fax.